Esqarrouth/Cool-Quotes/README.md

 I have the heart of a child.
-I keep it in a jar on my shelf.|Robert Bloch It is not who is right, but what is right, that is of importance.|Thomas Huxley Have no fear of perfection - you'll never reach it.|Salvador Dali
+I keep it in a jar on my shelf.|Robert Bloch It is not who is right, but what is right, that is of importance.|Thomas Huxley Have no fear of perfection - you'll never reach it.|Salvador Dali In God we trust; all others must bring data.|W. Edwards Deming

 Read more at http://www.brainyquote.com/quotes/quotes/s/salvadorda161820.html#XLBDxd6iOhSJCutg.99